gemrb/gemrb.github.io/GUIScript/functions/View_SetFlags.md

 **Parameters:**
   * GView - the control's reference
   * Flags - the bits to enable
-  * Operation - the bit operation to use, defaults to OP_SET
+  * Operation - the bit operation to use, defaults to SET

 **Examples:**